The heart of the Yasawa Islands

 The majestic Sawa-I-Lau Caves are one of the 'must-do' activities for travellers visiting Fiji's spectacular Blue Lagoon.
 The ancient limestone formations, carved by constant wave action are hidden within an attractive little island.

-The sacred Sawa-I-Lau Caves are also known as the resting place of the ten-headed ancient Fijian god, Ulutini.
+The sacred Sawa-I-Lau Caves are also known as the resting place of the 10-headed ancient Fijian god, Ulutini.

-Note: some Full Monty activities are available only at certain resorts so where you stay determines the activities that you can do.
+Note: Some activities are available only at certain resorts so where you stay determines the activities that you can do.
 In some cases beyond our control, an activity may not be available - we will offer an alternative and equally great activity.

 Blue Lagoon Beach Resort , Oarsmans Bay Lodge , Boathouse Nanuya , Nanuya Island Resort